elliot-j/csc-583-search-project/README.md

 # csc-583-search-project
+## Hardware Requirements
+The Python files in this for generating CLS embeddings from a Transformer network were run on a Google Collab VM with an NVidia GPU, and further processed offline on a desktop with 48GB of RAM.
+Some parts of this code may not run effectively on a system with less memory and may require you to tweak a `batchSize` setting `SentenceEmbeddings_CPU.py` and `SentenceEmbeddings.ipynb`

 ## Python Modules to install
 This project was mostly built using Vanilla Python instead of a more complete data science distribution